sri-tella/EnhanciGraph/README.md

 EnhanciGraph: Genome Visualization Tool

-EnhanciGraph is a tool designed to visualize enhancer-gene interactions within the human genome, offering detailed insights into cellular and tissue-level dynamics.
+EnhanciGraph is a tool designed to visualize enhancer-gene interactions within the human genome, offering detailed insights into cellular and tissue-level regulatory genomic landscape.

 Datasets Explored: